Do High-Conflict Personalities Love Their Children? Understanding the Tangled Truth?

 Triangulation: The child may be drawn into conflicts with the other parent, forced to take sides, or act as a messenger, causing emotional strain.

 Parental Alienation: One parent deliberately undermines and damages the child's relationship with the other parent.
-This manipulation creates lasting emotional harm to
+This manipulation creates lasting emotional harm to the child.

 How This Affects Children